andrewbutterfield/CS4098-2017/examples/README.md

-The other five files are simply copied from the ui/carepathways folder of peos, but will probably me modified later to have drug and timing information added.
+The other five files are simply copied from the ui/carepathways folder of peos, but will probably be modified later to have drug and timing information added.